xdep/BlackNET/README.md

 Created By : DarkSoftwareCo

 ## What You Can Do
+On Windows
 1. Upload File
 2. DDOS Attack [ TCP,UDP,ARME,Slowloris ]
 3. Open Webpage
 4. Show MessageBox
 5. Uninstall Client
 6. Close Client

+On Linux
+1. Print Simple Message for Client
+2. Open Webpage

+## Python Stub
+You Can use it to hack any Linux or Windows systems with python on it

 ## How to Install PHP Panel
 1. Download BlackNET - PHP Panel.zip